Artesania Organic Line Modular Floor Platform

 One might assume that heavy and solidly-built amplifiers such as the Bryston 4B Cubed do not care what surface they are placed upon but then one would be wrong!
 When moving the 4B from the floor to the Modular Floor platform while using the Kroma Audio Carmens with the Jay’s Audio CDT-2Mk2 and DAC 2 Signature combo and the Lejonklou Sagatun double mono preamp, the power amp sounds immediately and very noticeably different.
 So different, in fact, that Jan Legel of Penhold (distributor of Martin Logan and Anthem, among others) who was in the adjacent room and not aware of what I was doing in the main room, immediately commented: “that sounds completely different”!

-The track that I played at that time was “Pytanie O” by Anna Maria Jopek and the difference was that the sound bubble became larger while the percussive instruments within it became more clearly separated and distinct, and much more immediate.
+The track that I played at that time was “Pytanie O” by Anna Maria Jopek and the difference was that the sound bubble became larger while the percussive instruments within it became more clearly separated and distinct from the other instruments, and much more immediate.
 And this was noticeable from the kitchen which is located sideways from the main system, go figure!
-Meanwhile, Anna Maria Jopek’s voice remained tightly focused midway between the speakers and, in spite of the enhanced presence, the sound had become timbrally richer, even more natural and acoustically more convincing.
+Meanwhile, Anna Maria Jopek’s voice remained tightly focused midway between the speakers and, in spite of the enhanced presence, the sound had become timbrally richer, even more natural and acoustically more convincing and there was more of a sense of depth.
 Just as I had heard before when reviewing the Modular Rack, this is the remarkable synergy that apparently exists between Krion and Panzerholz.

 The Modular floor platform is strong enough to hold two big Bryston amplifiers